-As the only National Cancer Institute-Designated Comprehensive Cancer Center in Georgia, Winship is at the forefront in the treatment of breast cancers.
-Our staff conduct innovative research and clinical trials that transform how these cancers are identified, treated, and survived.
+Emory Proton Therapy Center is an integrated part of Winship Cancer Institute of Emory University.
+As the only National Cancer Institute-designated Comprehensive Cancer Center in Georgia, Winship is at the forefront in the treatment of breast cancers, where innovative research and clinical trials transform how cancer is identified, treated, and survived.

 The radiation oncologists at Emory Proton Therapy Center work with the multidisciplinary Emory Breast cancer team at Winship, which includes experts in surgical oncology, plastic and reconstructive surgery, breast medical oncology, breast radiology, pathology, medical genetics, supportive oncology, dieticians, social workers, physical therapy, and cancer rehabilitation.
 Your radiation oncologist will work closely with these and other specialists to customize your breast cancer radiation treatment plan and coordinate your care.
 We can also partner and coordinate with a patient’s existing care team, whether they are across town or around the world.